Scaled consolidated edge, DNS load balancing with public IP addresses in Lync Server 2013

 The figure does not show Directors, an optional server role deployed in the internal network between the Edge Servers and your Front End pools or server.
-For details about the topology for Directors, see Components Required for the Director.
+For details about the topology for Directors, see Components required for the Director in Lync Server 2013.
 The figure represents a single reverse proxy.

 |The figure shown is for orientation and example IP addressing, but does not intend to represent actual communication flows with the correct incoming and outgoing traffic.
 The figure represents a high level view of possible traffic.
 Details for traffic flow as they pertain to incoming (to listening ports) and outgoing (to destination servers or clients) is represented in the Port Summary diagram in each scenario.
 For example, TCP 443 is actually inbound (to the Edge or reverse proxy) only, and is only a two-way flow from a protocol (TCP) perspective.
 Additionally, the figure shows the nature of traffic as it changes when NAT (network address translation) occurs (destination address is changed on inbound, source address is changed on outbound).
 Example external and internal firewall, and server interfaces are shown for reference purposes only.
 Finally, example default gateway and route relationships are shown, where applicable.
 Note also that the diagram uses the .com DNS zone to represent the external DNS zone for both reverse proxy and Edge Servers, and the .net DNS zone refers to the internal DNS zone.|